Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

-\textbf{MCTS-based Hierarchical Planner} We adopt the strongest baseline from the original Watch-And-Help Challenge, which is a Hierarchical Planner with a high-level planner based on MCTS and a low-level planner based on regression planning (RP).
+\textbf{MCTS-based Hierarchical Planner(MHP)} is adopted from the strongest baseline in the original Watch-And-Help Challenge, which is a Hierarchical Planner with a high-level planner based on MCTS and a low-level planner based on regression planning~\citep{korf1987planning}.